 I am an exiled Scot, hailing from the cold, grey fastness of Aberdeen where I learned to fish many years ago on the hallowed waters of Dee and Don.
 I have fished in Ireland since the early ’80s and relocated west of the Shannon in the late ’90’s.
 I tie a lot of flies so there will be a few dressings sprinkled across these pages.
 I keep promising to learn how to make good quality videos of my fly tying but there is still a long way to go with that project!
 For now, I will post new patterns or variations of the old standards which have proved their worth in this neck of the woods.

 I also mess around with old tackle in general and reels in particular.
 I buy up old bits and refurbish them for further use and own a pile of vintage reels which I strip an repair where possible.
+I am particularly fond of the ABU brand of gear and own a large number of rods, reels and baits dating from the 1980’s and earlier made in Sweden.

 I like learning a bit about the other bloggers who I follow so here is a potted history for you of my life to date.
 I have been one of those tremendously lucky people who has not yet suffered serious illness or the challenges that modern life seems to throw down to so may of us.
 I have lived in peaceful and welcoming countries, benefited from an education and have a small but close circle of family and friends.
 I trained and spent most of my working life in manufacturing industry and am currently a self-employed Interim Manager, meaning I take short term contract work.
 This is a haphazard way of making a living with the constant threat there will be no work at the end of the current role and the need to work away from home.